Debt & Credit Help Paying Off Debt

 • The lowest rates are reserved for those with excellent credit

-Getting a credit card consolidation loan can help manage payments, especially if you have a significant amount of debt.
-It allows you to borrow from a few thousand to several thousand dollars, transferring your high-interest credit card debts to your loan.
+Getting a credit card consolidation loan can help manage payments.
+I especially like this option for paying down a significant amount of debt.
+It allows you to borrow from a few thousand to tens of thousands of dollars, transferring your high-interest credit card debts to your loan.

 However, if you plan to pay off your debt in less than five years, consider using a balance transfer credit card with an APR introductory period.
 This could be more cost-effective as new loans may have origination fees on top of other charges, such as interest, late payment fees, and prepayment penalties, depending on the loan terms.